mmistakes/made-mistakes-jekyll/src/_pages/home.md

 title: "A designer's faux pas"
 excerpt: "Making stuff one mistake at a time."
 section:
-  - title: "A Faux Pas"
+  - title: "A faux pas"
     class: "section__inverse section__about"
     image: /assets/images/michael-rose-glitched.jpg
     introduction: |